CumulusNetworks/docs/content/cumulus-netq-413/Installation-Management/Backup-and-Restore-NetQ.md

 Fri Jan 17 05:58:14 2025 - All pods are up
 ```

-5. Copy the created tarball off of the server to restore your data on your _new_ VM.
+5. Copy the newly created tarball from the server and restore the data on your _new_ VM.

 ```
 cumulus@netq-appliance:~$ sudo scp /opt/backuprestore/combined_backup_20250117054718.tar username:password@<destination>